-This is the third post in a series about learning to think well.
+This post is about the fallacy of ad hominem and is the third post in a series about learning to think well.
 You might like to read the first two posts here:

 The first argument pitfall we are going to examine is an argument fallacy called ad hominem attack.

 By the way, a fallacy is just a type of faulty argument, and ad hominem is a Latin phrase that means at the man (I will explain why it is called this in just a minute).

 We’ll return to the ad hominem fallacy in just a moment.
 But before we do that, let’s talk about the parts of a good argument.

 The Conclusion: The claim someone is trying to get you to believe.

 The Evidence: The proof someone offers to support the conclusion.
 The proof for an argument can be presented in many different forms like facts, examples, explanations, statistics, and formal, deductive arguments, just to name a few.

 In future posts, we will examine the different types of evidence and learn how to use them.
 Right now, it is important for you to know that not only must an argument have a conclusion and evidence to be a good argument, the evidence must also be directly related to the conclusion and must strongly support it.

 Back to Ad Hominem